Conducting farm and ranch tours

 "What do you know about farming or what do you think I grow here?
 Lots of questions that sort pique kids' interest so that the farmer or rancher's just not listing off what I do here, but really trying to engage the kids," says Rilla.
 "I know this one farmer who always comes with one of her goats, or one of her small cows.
 She has it there, and then just starts asking the kids what they know about these animals."

 Choose three-to-five points that you want to emphasize during the tour, and whenever possible, make it an interactive, hands-on experience.

 Keep visitors away from machinery and other potential hazards.
-Post signage and instructions, especially if there are other places for people to explore such as a gift shop or an area where they can pick their produce.
+Post signage and instructions, especially if there are other places for people to explore.

 Add Your Comment